UVDoc: Neural Grid-based Document Unwarping: Experiments

 Our approach builds on a grid-based unwarping method, thanks to which our network is significantly smaller in size than current state-of-the-art methods, whilst still achieving state-of-the-art performance.
 We compare our network size to previous works in the last column of \tabref{tab:comparisontable}.

+In addition to the performance of our own method, we also evaluate the effect of adding our UVDoc data to the DewarpNet \cite{DewarpNet} architecture.
+We compare the performance of the pre-trained DewarpNet models fine-tuned for 10 epochs on the Doc3D data with the performance of the pre-trained models fine-tuned for 5 epochs on a combination of Doc3D and UVDoc data.
+As shown in \tabref{tab:ablation_DewarpNet_finetune}, adding the UVDoc data into the fine-tuning process greatly improves all metrics except for the OCR performance on the \emph{shaded} DocUNet images.

 \paragraph{Qualitative evaluation} In addition to the quantitative comparisons made in the previous section, we provide a qualitative comparison to previous works.
-We show a side-by-side comparison of unwarped images by several methods in \figref{fig:unwarpedimages}.
-The left-most column of input images are all images from the "crop" subset.
+We show a side-by-side comparison of unwarped images by several methods in \figref{fig:unwarpedimages} and \figref{fig:unwarpedUVDoc}.
+The left-most column shows the input images.
 The images unwarped by our method are perceptually of high quality and have good unwarping at the borders of the document as well, even though we do not include explicit handling of borders or segmentation, in contrast to \cite{DocTr, PaperEdge, Marior, DocGeoNet}.
-Our method is also able to produce convincing unwarpings of images containing non-Latin characters.
-We present more qualitative results on real-world images in Figure \ref{fig:teaser}.
-We include the unwarped images for all items in the DocUNet benchmark in the supplemental material.
+We present more qualitative results on real-world images in \figref{fig:teaser}.
+We include the unwarped images for all items in the DocUNet and UVDoc benchmarks in the supplemental material.